Automating Label Placement for PCBs

 Wide Label Feeder – 65mm wide

-Pre-printed PCB labels – As these labels may simply be a unique (non-repeating), 2D barcode with a sequential number we can provide fully pre-printed labels that you simply load on to the label feeder.
+Labels with a simple unique (non-repeating), 2D barcode containing a sequential number (with or without human readable text) can provide fully as pre-printed labels that you simply load on to the label feeder.
+With this solution you have no investment in additional printer technology, software and rewinder.

 Auto-Apply Labels